SAP-samples/bulletinboard-ads-nodejs/README.md

 ## How to work locally

-Use the script `prepare-environment-and-db.sh`.
-This script will:
-- start a local database (using Docker)
-- set the environment accordingly so the application can connect to the DB
+Before starting or testing the app, use the script `start-db.sh` to start the postgres database in a docker container.

 Run `npm test` to execute the test suite.